IBM/securitization_blockchain/README.md

 When the reader has completed this Code Pattern, they will understand how to:

 * Deploy a Hyperledger Blockchain network on IBM Cloud
-* Create and enroll a administrative client using the Hyperledger Node SDK
+* Create and enroll an administrative client using the Hyperledger Node SDK
 * Deploy and Instantiate a set of smart contracts to handle transactions and pool assets

 ![](readme-images/arch-flow-securitization.png)